cjmaduno/SpiritSol/README.md

 # SpiritSol: AlterCall Full Stack Project

-This is a webapp that generates AI suggestions for incorporating spirituality in your business and web phrases for related charities/organizations.
+This is a web app that generates AI suggestions for incorporating spirituality in your business and web phrases for related charities/organizations.

 Link: https://spirit-sol.vercel.app/